Singapore developers build overseas as foreign firms splash out on land

 "The profit margins here aren't as good as in China, but the market is more stable," Yao said.

-The other two foreign winners were subsidiaries of Metallurgical Corporation of China Ltd (601618.SS) (1618.HK) and Malaysia's Sunway Bhd (SWAY.KL).
+The other two foreign winners were subsidiaries of Metallurgical Corporation of China Ltd and Malaysia's Sunway Bhd.

 GROWING LAND MASS